sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 The player may choose only:

-1. Difficulty level
+1. Difficulty level before starting
-2. Player assistance level
+2. Optional assistance changes during play, such as “make it more guided” or “strict detective mode”
-3. Optional tone preference
+3. Optional tone changes during play, if the player requests them

 The player may not choose or change: